Kilimanjaro Climb Cost 2019 – What you need to know

 - If something goes wrong, your point of contact is far away and could be in a completely different time zone.
 It is also possible that they may not speak your language.
 Viva Africa Tours, on the other hand, offers tours for English and German speakers.

 BLACK SHEEP OR LOW BUDGET TOUR OPERATORS?

-At this side of the price range, every dollar saved comes to a price.
-How much is the dollar saved worth, when you’re on a high altitude trek and something goes wrong?
+At this side of the price range, every dollar saved comes at a price.
+How much is the dollar saved worth?
+Especially when you’re on a high altitude trek and something goes wrong.